lalabuy948/php_functional_way/index.md

 > "Anything that requires a temporary function that you probably will only use once."

+--

+### Lambda

+> "Anything that requires a temporary function that you probably will only use once."

 > "Lambdas can be used as "short-lived" functions."

 --